Jiang-Li/datafest_website/README.md

 # Start development server
 npm run serve   # Site will be available at http://localhost:8080

-# Build for production
+# Build for production (with optimizations)
-npm run build   # Output will be in _site directory
+npm run build:prod   # Output will be in _site directory
 ```

 ## 🏗 Project Structure